 Towards the subsequent centuries, Anglo-Saxons came to admit significant influence from Continental Europe, and consequently, many contemporary European musical instruments reached Anglo-Saxon England as well.

-According to extant sources, a quadrangular instrument with multiple strings called crot or cytere by the Anglo-Saxons was popular in England.
+According to extant sources, a quadrangular instrument with multiple strings was played by the Anglo-Saxons and was popular in England.
 Towards the 9th and 10th centuries, this instrument was replaced by a harp.
-Both harps and cyteres have been found in the discovered Anglo-Saxon burials, underlining their significance.
+Both harps and other string instruments have been found in the discovered Anglo-Saxon burials, underlining their significance.

-Wind instruments such as horn were being used in Anglo-Saxon England by the 10th century.
-And by the 11th century, Anglo-Saxon music utilised a vast variety of instruments including the rebec, flutes, drums, bells and panpipes.
+Wind instruments such as horns were being used in Anglo-Saxon England by the 10th century.
+And by the 11th century, Anglo-Saxon music utilised a vast variety of instruments including the rebec, flutes, drums, bells, and panpipes.

 Music was a regular part of Anglo-Saxon feasts where soft music was played during dining to aid in digestion while more jovial music was later played by the guests assembled.
 In fact, it was a common tradition among the Anglo-Saxons for all guests at a feast to come together and then play the harp one after the other.

 Male members of the Anglo-Saxon nobility were expected to know how to play the harp and their failure to do so occasioned embarrassment at events such as a feast.